A Beginner's Guide to Growing Avocado Trees

 Choosing the Perfect Spot:

 Avocado trees thrive in sunny, well-drained locations.
 Select a spot in your garden that receives 8 hours of sunlight every day.
 In areas with high summer temperatures, select a location with afternoon shade.
+Young trees like our Primo sized trees do benefit from a year or two of container growing before planting it directly in the ground under full sun.
+The young leaves and trunk are still susceptible to sunburn, so if you are planting it straight away, take care to protect your tree from excessive sun exposure the first two years.

 Planting Preparation:

 Prepare your planting site with care, ensuring the soil is well-draining and free from heavy clay.
 If your soil doesn't meet these criteria, consider building a raised mound to elevate your tree above the troublesome soil.
 Once your ground is prepped you can dig a hole in your soil as deep as your tree pot and make sure to plant no deeper than the soil level of the tree.
-Avoid pilling up any soil against the trunk as this can encourage rot and fungal activity.
+Avoid piling up any soil against the trunk as this can encourage rot and fungal activity.
 If you live in a climate that regularly drops below 32°F you will need to provide frost protection during winter or grow indoors as the cold will severely damage your tree. **It is very important to avoid disturbing the roots at all when planting.
 They are fragile and very sensitive to disruption.

 Container Considerations: